Thriller (album): Music videos

-"Thriller", the final single, was released on November 2, 1983.
-It was not initially planned for release, as Epic saw it as a novelty song; according to executive Walter Yetnikoff, "Who wants a single about monsters?"
-By mid-1983, when sales of Thriller began to decline, Jackson convinced Epic to release "Thriller", backed by a new music video.
-It reached number four on the Billboard Hot 100 and number three on the Billboard Hot Black Singles chart.

-Music videos

 The "Billie Jean" music video debuted on March 10, 1983, on MTV.
 It brought MTV—until then a fairly new and unknown music channel—to mainstream attention.
 It was one of the first videos by a black artist to be aired regularly by the channel, as the network's executives felt black music was not "rock" enough.
 Directed by Steve Barron, the video shows a photographer who follows Jackson.
 The paparazzo never catches him, and when photographed Jackson fails to materialize on the developed picture.
 He dances to Billie Jean's hotel room and as he walks along a sidewalk, each tile lights up at his touch.

 The "Beat It" music video had its premiere on MTV during primetime on March 31, 1983.
 To add authenticity to the production but also to foster peace between them, Jackson had the idea to cast members of rival Los Angeles street gangs the Crips and the Bloods, and included around 80 genuine gang members.
 Its plot is Jackson bringing two gangsters together through the power of music and dance.
 It is also notable for its "mass choreography" of synchronized dancers, which would become the hallmark of Jackson's music videos.

 The "Thriller" music video premiered on MTV on December 2, 1983.
 In the video, Jackson and his girlfriend (played by Ola Ray) are confronted by zombies while walking home from a movie theater; Jackson becomes a zombie and performs a dance routine with a horde of the undead.
 It was named the greatest video of all time by MTV in 1999, by VH1 in 2001, and by Time in 2011.
 In 2009, it became the first music video to be selected for the National Film Registry by the Library of Congress.
 The Library described it as "the most famous music video of all time".